cyanChill/portfolio-cms/README.md

 | `NEXTAUTH_URL`    | The URL of the site this will be hosted on (required for Next-Auth for authentication). |
 | `NEXTAUTH_SECRET` | Used to encrypt the JWT for NextAuth.                                                   |

+## CMS Accounts

+For the CMS, we utilize an "virtual accounts" to make sure that only the right people can access the CMS.
+To do this, in the MongoDB database, in the `users` collection, create a new **user** document with a `username` and a `password` field (the `password` should be unhashed).

+- You can create as many **users** as you like.
+- The `username` is case-sensitive when logging in.

 ## How to Run Locally

 First, run the development server: